Reda-BENMAKDAD/wordle/README.md

 I then implemted this design in react, i created various components for the different parts of the game, that i styled accordingly to the figma design in pure css. i used axios to fetch the word definition from the free dictionary api.

+I then coded the game logic word typing, checking if word exists, tries...etc. using react state and props and basic javascript.

 ## Technologies used
 - React